The Ultimate Guide to Houston's Free Museums

 Rice Village

-Located on Rice University’s campus, the Moody Center for the Arts is one of the city’s younger institutions, having just opened in 2017.
-The museum has made a major splash in Houston's art scene ever since.
-The Moody also has a robust event schedule and curates public art throughout Rice’s campus.
-After your visit, enjoy some fresh air on the lawn or make your way to the Skyspace installation by James Turrell.
+Located on Rice University’s campus, the Moody Center for the Arts is one of the city’s younger institutions.
+It made its splashy entrance following its opening in 2017, and has impressed the city ever since with a robust event schedule and a curation of public art on display throughout Rice’s campus.
+Follow up your visit here with some fresh air on the lawn, or make your way to the Skyspace installation by James Turrell.

 Danielle Fanfair’s Words as Social Sculpture was part of Project Row Houses’ 30th-anniversary exhibit, Round 55: The Drive By II.